 The League of Women Voters, a nonpartisan political organization, encourages informed and active participation in government, works to increase understanding of major public policy issues, and influences public policy through education and advocacy.
 We encourage you to become a member!

-October will be membership renewal time, but it's always a good time to join the League of Women Voters!
+October was membership renewal time, but it's always a good time to join the League of Women Voters!
 And now you can pay online!
 Check out the new Join Us page.
 You can pay online via Paypal or your credit card, or print out a copy of the membership application and mail in your check in the traditional way.

 All unit meetings are open to the public.
 Bring a friend!